NOTE: These rules were update on October 25th, 2017.

 Naka-Kon and our host locations want to provide a welcoming environment for everyone, and we encourage you to express yourself!
-We ask that all of our attendees use common sense when deciding what to wear, and keep in mind that Naka-Kon is a family-friendly convention.
-The dress code below has been provided for you as a cheat sheet.
-If your clothing or your cosplay is unable to follow our dress code, a member of our staff will ask you to resolve the mishap.
-If a second warning is necessarily, it may result in Naka-Kon revoking your membership or having you removed from convention space.
+We ask that all of our attendees use common sense when deciding what to wear, and please keep in mind that Naka-Kon is a family-friendly convention.
+Naka-Kon reserves the discretionary right to determine that any clothing or cosplay is inappropriate.
+The dress code below has been provided for you as a guide to comply with the Overland Park, Kansas Municipal Code regarding public nudity and safety requirements.
+If your clothing or your cosplay is unable to meet our dress code requirements or deemed unacceptable by Naka-Kon, a member of our staff will ask you to resolve the violation.
+If a second warning is necessary, it may result in Naka-Kon revoking your badge and/or having you removed from convention space.

 - While attending Naka-Kon, badges should be worn so that they are clearly visible during the duration of the convention, even while cosplaying!
-You don’t have to have them around your neck, but if our team members have to stop and ask to see your badge then it isn’t very visible!
+You don’t have to have them around your neck, but if our team members have to stop and ask to see your badge, then it isn’t very visible!
+Attendees, guests, staff or vendors caught giving their badge to anyone else are subject to removal from convention space and/or having their Naka-Kon membership revoked.

 Nudity is strictly forbidden by the City and State Laws of Overland Park and Kansas.
-Your underwear (bras, boxer, panties, briefs, lingerie,etc.) and everything they cover should only be visible if you’re in a hotel room.
+Your underwear (bras, boxer, panties, briefs, lingerie, etc.) and everything they cover should only be visible if you’re in a private hotel room.
+These laws also prohibit the exposure of any device, costume or covering which gives the realistic appearance of or simulates bare buttocks, genitals or nipples.

 All cosplays, costumes, or clothing worn at Naka-Kon must cover the following: